Adelfa logoAdelfa

 Terms

-The syntax for terms Canonical LF terms and types follows a similar style to that used by Twelf.
+The syntax for Canonical LF terms and types follows a similar style to that used by Twelf.
 Of note are the following structures:

 SyntaxMeaning